 How To Determine If Your EIDL Loan Is Forgivable

-The SBA Economic Injury Disaster Loans (EIDL) and grants closed at the end of 2021.
-As small business owners transition into their repayment periods, there are questions about loan forgiveness and deferments.
+As small business owners transition into their repayment periods post-pandemic, there are questions about SBA loan forgiveness and deferments.
 Some loans and grants, including the EIDL grant and the Paycheck Protection Program loan, may be eligible for forgiveness.
 The EIDL loan, however, is like a traditional business loan and will need to be repaid.

-Fortunately, the Small Business Administration (SBA) in March announced an additional six-month deferral option, allowing small business owners to defer their loan payments for a total of 30 months.
-If you received an EIDL loan or grant, keep reading to learn more about the SBA’s EIDL loan forgiveness.
+Fortunately, the Small Business Administration (SBA) in March 0f 2022 announced an additional six-month deferral option, allowing small business owners to defer their loan payments for a total of 30 months.
+If you received an EIDL loan or grant, keep reading to learn more about how SBA’s EIDL loan forgiveness works.

 Table of Contents